Tedric Thompson sits out practice as Seahawks secondary could have a different look come Sunday

 Second-round pick Marquise Blair could also be a consideration.
 But his progress was slowed when he missed much of the offseason program due to injury and then suffered a back/hip injury in the second preseason game.

 “He’s battled back and he’s practicing hard out there today,’’ Curtis said.
 “It looks like physically he’s back to his old self.
-And that’s just catching him right back up and allow him to continue — the only thing that kid is missing is experience. ‘’
+And that’s just catching him right back up and allow him to continue — the only thing that kid is missing is experience.”

-The Seahawks could also have a new nickel back after Jamar Taylor re-signed on Tuesday.
+The Seahawks could also have a new nickelback after Jamar Taylor re-signed on Tuesday.
 Carroll confirmed Wednesday that Taylor will go back into the competition at nickel, where rookie Ugo Amadi got the start Sunday.

-Amadi, though, suffered a shoulder injury against the Bengals and was limited in practice and Carroll said it’s not a given he will be able to play against the Steelers.

-“He’s going to go today in practice, but we’re just concerned about that,’’ Carroll said before practice.
-Amadi was then officially listed as limited in practice.
+Amadi, though, suffered a shoulder injury against the Bengals and was limited in practice.
+Carroll said it’s not a given he will be able to play against the Steelers.
+Carroll said before practice that Amadi would “go today,” but he was then officially listed as limited in practice.

-Taylor was with the Seahawks throughout the offseason and appeared to be the starting nickel at the end of the preseason before he was released in the cutdown to 53.
+Taylor was with the Seahawks throughout the offseason and appeared to be the starting nickel at the end of the preseason before he was released in the roster cutdown to 53 players.

 “He’s really fast,’’ Carroll said of Taylor, who has 41 NFL starts in a career dating to 2013.
 “He’s tough and he fit through the scheme well.
 He did a nice job.
-Could’ve easily been here on day one, we just made the choice the way we did.
+Could’ve easily been here on Day 1, we just made the choice the way we did.
 We feel fortunate to get him back.”

-One assumption is that the Seahawks cut Taylor, a vested veteran, only to then bring him back in week two is so they would not have to guarantee his salary.
+One assumption is that the Seahawks cut Taylor, a vested veteran, only to then bring him back in Week 2 so they would not have to guarantee his salary.
 But Taylor said the Seahawks didn’t tell him anything about returning when he was released.

-“I didn’t think I was coming back here just the way that everything moved and them with the young guys,’’ Taylor said.
+“I didn’t think I was coming back here, just the way that everything moved and them with the young guys,’’ Taylor said.
 “I was thinking maybe they kind of were looking at the young guys and they just wanted them to step up right now.
 So I really didn’t know.’’

-Taylor said he was surprised to be released given how he thought he played in the preseason.
-But he also said “it’s the NFL so nothing seems to amaze you’’ and that he had no hard feelings toward the Seahawks.
+Taylor said he was surprised to be released but also said “it’s the NFL, so nothing seems to amaze you.”
 He said he was on his way to Los Angeles for a tryout with the Chargers when the Seahawks called Monday and he said it was “a no-brainer’’ to tell the Chargers thanks but no thanks and re-sign with Seattle.

 Depending on Amadi’s status, Seattle could have just four healthy cornerbacks Sunday as Neiko Thorpe appears unlikely to play with a hamstring injury.